wyang17/SQuIRE/README.md

     * `exec $SHELL`

 5. Create new virtual environment
-    * `conda create --name squire --override-channels -c iuc -c bioconda -c conda-forge -c defaults -c r python=2.7.13 bioconductor-deseq2=1.16.1 r-base=3.4.1 r-pheatmap bioconductor-vsn bioconductor-biocparallel=1.12.0 r-ggrepel  star=2.5.3a  bedtools=2.25.0 samtools=1.1 stringtie=1.3.3 igvtools=2.3.93  ucsc-genepredtobed    ucsc-genepredtogtf  ucsc-bedgraphtobigwig r-hexbin git=2.11.1`
+    * `conda create --name squire --override-channels -c iuc -c bioconda -c conda-forge -c defaults -c r python=2.7.13 bioconductor-deseq2=1.16.1 r-base=3.4.1 r-pheatmap bioconductor-vsn bioconductor-biocparallel=1.12.0 r-ggrepel  star=2.5.3a  bedtools=2.25.0 samtools=1.1 stringtie=1.3.3 igvtools=2.3.93  ucsc-genepredtobed    ucsc-genepredtogtf  ucsc-bedgraphtobigwig r-hexbin `

     * Type `y` to proceed.
 6. Activate the virtual environment
     * `source activate squire`
     * **Enter this command each time you wish to use the SQuIRE pipeline**
     * The conda installation message may instruct the use of 'conda activate squire'.
 However, this is a newer and less stable usage than "source activate squire", which we recommend.

-7. Install SQuIRE in the virtual environment
+7. Install SQuIRE in the virtual environment with git
+    * Determine if git is installed:
+      * `git --version`
+      * If an error occurs, install git with conda install --override-channels -c iuc -c bioconda -c conda-forge -c defaults git=2.11.1
+    * Copy the SQuIRE software from the Git repository onto your local installation:
       * `git clone https://github.com/wyang17/SQuIRE; cd SQuIRE; pip install -e .`
       * The `-e` parameter for "pip install" automatially affects the current SQuIRE installation, so that there is no need to re-install SQuIRE with a new version.
     * To update SQuIRE, go to the SQuIRE folder and enter:
       *  `git pull`